ismail1432/safe-migrations-bundle/README.md

 }
 ```

+##### Debug the configuration

+You can debug the configuration you set with the following command:
+`$ bin/console eniams:debug-configuration`

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.